bugsintheweb/Overthewire-My-Sojourn/README.md

 # Overthewire-My-Sojourn
-An overview of my challenges, successes, and what I have learned
+An overview of my challenges, successes, and what I have learned.